AlejandroPerezB2B/Syncbeateyeeg/README.md

 4.- procEKG() -> output from this function are the .xlsx files 'table_HRxxxxx' included in the repository.

+5.- IC_manual_rejection.m -> Script for manual rejecting components accounting for non-brain activity.
+Output from this script is the *_ICremov.set

 **Notes**

 % Participants 040, 055, and 086 (subjects [27, 41, 72]) encountered errors, prompting us to skip these cases.
 Should the issues be resolved, rerun the pipeline for these participants.
 There is also an unidentified error for participant 012 (subject [6]) when running procHR().